adamltyson/adamltyson/README.md

 Hi 👋,

-I'm a neuroscientist and software developer at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/), [UCL](https://www.ucl.ac.uk).

-I develop open-source neuroanatomy, electrophysiology and behaviour analysis software.
+I'm Scientific Software Lead at the [Institute of Cancer Research](https://www.icr.ac.uk/).
+I also develop and maintain open-source neuroinformatics software.